 You just turned 21 and you’re ready to hit up Las Vegas and paint the town red.
 But there’s one problem – you’re a Vegas virgin and you don’t know where to go.
-Which Vegas nightclubs play hip hop music?
-Which Vegas clubs play EDM?
+Which Las Vegas clubs play hip hop music?
+Which Las Vegas nightclubs play EDM?
 Which clubs stay open late?
-Which clubs have free guestlist?
 What are the hottest clubs in Las Vegas right now?

-Following it’s much anticipated grand opening March 2015, Omnia Las Vegas has quickly become the hottest club on the strip.
-Located in the space previously occupied by Pure Nightclub in Caesars, Omnia LV features a star studded EDM DJ line up that includes Afrojack, Armin Van Buuren, Calvin Harris, Nicky Romero, Martin Garrix, Chuckie, Krewella, Nervo, and Oliver Heldens.
+Following its much anticipated grand opening March 2015, Omnia Las Vegas has quickly become the hottest club on the strip.
+Located in the space previously occupied by Pure Nightclub in Caesars, Omnia LV features a star studded EDM DJ line up that includes Afrojack, Calvin Harris, Martin Garrix, and Tiesto.
 The Omnia aura begins upon entering the lavish space.
 A colossal lighting system, which looms over the expansive dance floor, sends cascading light throughout the main club.
 Guests under the four-story roof will be showered with beams of changing colored lights revealing layers of architectural wonders.

 The main club boasts a dramatic 65-foot-tall ceiling dome that encompasses a 22,000-pound kinetic chandelier.
 The grandiose centerpiece of the main club consists of eight concentric rings featuring production elements including theatrical lighting effects, video projections and light-emitting diodes (LED) choreographed to evolve throughout the night.